-Underlying all this writing experience is years of web and social media development.
+Underlying my writing experience is years of web and social media development.
 I say underlying because web sites are often the platform where my writing lives.
 I build the house then furnish it.

-I brand myself as an Online Presence Commando for small business and solopreneurs.
-I don’t do single tasks like building websites and then walk away.
-I am an extension of my client’s team by ongoingly helping to navigate the online world.
+I brand myself as an Online Presence Guy for small business and solopreneurs.
+I don’t do one-time projects like building a website and then walk away.
+I work with my clients to continuously evolve their online assets.